jecki/DHParser/documentation_src/Overview.rst

 proper.

-In the case of our json-parser, the skeleton for the "compiler" that is called after rhw AST-transformation has finished. looks like this:
+In the case of our json-parser, the skeleton for the "compiler" that is called after the AST-transformation has finished. looks like this:

 .. code-block:: python